simphony/comsol-wrapper/README.md

+This wrapper is under development.
+Do not expect the code in this repository to be functional or even useful yet.

-Compatible with OSP-core v3.3.2
+Compatible with OSP-core v3.3.2.

-# Dummy Simulation Wrapper
+# COMSOL Dummy Simulation Wrapper

 A very simple simulation wrapper, that can be used as an example for wrapper development.